Will A Power Washer Work With Low Water Pressure

 3. Check and clean the water inlet strainer

 Before you blame the water pressure, check the machine itself.
 Most high-pressure cleaners have a small filter or screen at the inlet.
 If the filter is blocked by sand, scale or debris, its symptoms are exactly the same as low water pressure.
-Dismantling it and washing it clean is often the fastest and most economical to restore water flow.
+Dismantling it and washing it clean is often the fastest and most economical way to restore water flow.

-4. Add booster pump
+4. Add a booster pump

 5. Make sure your nozzle is not wrong

 Sometimes the machine runs smoothly but the water doesn’t come out well, it’s purely a nozzle problem.
 The black nozzle (for foaming) itself is designed to have a large aperture and low pressure, and the purpose is to use the Venturi effect to inhale detergent.
-If you forget to replace it when washing, no matter how high the water pressure in your home is, the machine will not be able to get up.
+If you forget to replace it when washing, no matter how high the water pressure in your home is, the machine will not be able to build up pressure.
 When working, remember to change back to the high-pressure nozzle (red, yellow, green or white).

 Author:Mark Stevens